 The IRS considers non-willful noncompliance as any “conduct that is due to negligence, inadvertence, or mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law.”
 Again, any behavior that clashes with this standard will disqualify you from the Streamlined Filing Compliance Procedure.

-For example, some people are “Accidental Americans,” which was the case for former UK Prime Minister Boris Johnson.
-These people were born in the United States but left the country very young and have no ties with the US.
+For example, some people are “Accidental Americans,” which was the case for former UK Prime Minister Boris Johnson6.
+These people may have been born in the United States but left the country very young or had a parent register them abroad with a US consulate.
+They often have no ties with the US.

 5. Do I pay penalties with the Streamlined Filing Compliance Procedure?